austinjblake/encode-week-3/README.md

 after this is run the console will print out the address of the newly deployed contract. copy and keep this for future use

+### Vote

+after your address has voting tokens and has delegated voting power to your address you can vote

+CONTRACT_ADDRESS is ballot contract address.
+VOTE is the index of the proposal you want to vote for(1, 2, 3...).

+Proposal Index is zero based so to vote for Proposal 1 you would pass in 0.
+Proposal2 can be voted for by passing in 1, etc

+AMOUNT is the amount of votes you want to allocate to the proposal based on your voting power

+- yarn run ts-node --files ./scripts/Vote.ts CONTRACT_ADDRESS VOTE AMOUNT

 #### Notes

 The ERC20Votes contract is deployed to goerli.
 The address is: